Release – GeoVax to Report Fourth Quarter and Full Year 2024 Financial Results and Provide Corporate Update on March 27, 2025

 Tonix Pharmaceuticals Holding Corp.*

-Tonix is a fully integrated biopharmaceutical company focused on transforming therapies for pain management and vaccines for public health challenges.
+Tonix is a fully-integrated biopharmaceutical company focused on transforming therapies for pain management and vaccines for public health challenges.
 Tonix’s development portfolio is focused on central nervous system (CNS) disorders.
 Tonix’s priority is to advance TNX-102 SL, a product candidate for the management of fibromyalgia, for which an NDA was submitted based on two statistically significant Phase 3 studies for the management of fibromyalgia and for which a PDUFA (Prescription Drug User Fee act) goal date of August 15, 2025 has been assigned for a decision on marketing authorization.
-The FDA has also granted Fast Track designation to TNX-102 SL for the management of fibromyalgia.
+The FDA has also granted Fast Track designation to TNX-102 SL for the management of fibromyalgia, now recognized as the prototypic nociplastic syndrome and as a chronic overlapping pain condition (COPC).
 TNX-102 SL is also being developed to treat acute stress reaction and acute stress disorder under a Physician-Initiated IND at the University of North Carolina in the OASIS study funded by the U.S. Department of Defense (DoD).
 Tonix’s CNS portfolio includes TNX-1300 (cocaine esterase), a biologic in Phase 2 development designed to treat cocaine intoxication that has FDA Breakthrough Therapy designation, and its development is supported by a grant from the National Institute on Drug Abuse.
 Tonix’s immunology development portfolio consists of biologics to address organ transplant rejection, autoimmunity and cancer, including TNX-1500, which is an Fc-modified humanized monoclonal antibody targeting CD40-ligand (CD40L or CD154) being developed for the prevention of allograft rejection and for the treatment of autoimmune diseases.
-Tonix also has product candidates in development in the area of infectious disease, including a vaccine for mpox, TNX-801.
-Tonix recently announced a contract with the U.S. DoD’s Defense Threat Reduction Agency (DTRA) for up to $34 million over five years to develop TNX-4200, small molecule broad-spectrum antiviral agents targeting CD45 for the prevention or treatment of infections to improve the medical readiness of military personnel in biological threat environments.
+Tonix also has product candidates in development in infectious disease, including a vaccine for mpox, TNX-801.
+Tonix has a contract with the U.S. DoD’s Defense Threat Reduction Agency (DTRA) for up to $34 million over five years to develop TNX-4200, small molecule broad-spectrum antiviral agents targeting CD45 for the prevention or treatment of infections to improve the medical readiness of military personnel in biological threat environments.
 Tonix owns and operates a state-of-the art infectious disease research facility in Frederick, Md.
 Tonix Medicines, our commercial subsidiary, markets Zembrace® SymTouch® (sumatriptan injection) 3 mg and Tosymra® (sumatriptan nasal spray) 10 mg for the treatment of acute migraine with or without aura in adults.

 * Tonix’s product development candidates are investigational new drugs or biologics; their efficacy and safety have not been established and have not been approved for any indication.